UQatKIT/Eikonax/docs/usage/solve.md

 simplices = triangulation.simplices
 ```

 `vertices` and `simplices` define the mesh in a canonical form.
-The first array of shape $N\times d$ contains the coordinates of all vertices, with their respective index $i$ defined via their position in the global vector.
+The first array of shape $N_V\times d$ contains the coordinates of all vertices, with their respective index $i$ defined via their position in the global vector.
 The second array is of shape $N_S \times 3$, where $N_S = 19602$.
-THe three entries of a simplex $j$, defined by its position in the global vector, contain the three indices $i_1, i_2, i_3$ of the vertices that simplex is composed of.
+The three entries of a simplex $j$, defined by its position in the global vector, contain the indices $i_1, i_2, i_3$ of the vertices that simplex is composed of.

 ## Tensor Field